How we use your personal information

 to stop using your information

-If you have any questions about how your information is collected or used, you can contact us at 2 Acklam Road, London W10 5QZ.
+If you have any questions about how your information is collected or used, you can contact us at:

-You can read more about how some of our services use information on our national site.
+You can read more detailed information about how some of our services use information on the Citizens Advice website.

 If you’re not happy with how we have used your information, you can contact us.